 The Intergovernmental Panel on Climate Change (IPCC) is the United Nations body for assessing the science related to climate change.
 PIK scientists are actively involved in the IPCC assessment process, contributing to its Assessment Reports and several Special Reports.

-During the IPCC’s fifth assessment cycle (2008-2015), Professor Ottmar Edenhofer was joint Co-Chair of the IPCC Working Group III “Mitigation of Climate Change“.
+During the IPCC’s fifth assessment cycle (2008-2015), Prof. Ottmar Edenhofer was joint Co-Chair of the IPCC Working Group III “Mitigation of Climate Change“.
 Edenhofer and his team coordinated the WGIII contribution to the Fifth Assessment Report (AR5) and the IPCC’s Synthesis Report, both published in 2014, as well as the Special Report on Renewable Energy Sources and Climate Change Mitigation (2011).
 Other PIK experts authored AR5 chapters on issues ranging from sea-level change to assessing transformation pathways.

 In IPCC's sixth assessment cycle (2016-2022) PIK researchers have contributed their expertise to the Special Report on Global Warming of 1.5°C (2017) and the Special Report on Climate Change and Land (2019).
-Several PIK researchers are chapter authors for the Sixth Assessment Report (AR6), to be published in 2021-2022.
+Several PIK researchers are chapter authors for the Sixth Assessment Report (AR6), published in 2021-2022.

 The Earth League